hmakelin/gisnav/docs/vitepress/docs/system-requirements.md

     - **Storage**: 128GB SD card  <Badge type="tip" text="Recommended"/>, 64GB should also work
     - **OS**: Debian and its derivatives <Badge type="tip" text="Recommended"/>
     ::: tip GPU recommended
     The goal is to make GISNav work without a GPU so it is developed and tested on a Raspberry Pi.
-However, you will likely get better results using e.g. an Nvidia board.
-There should be no hard dependency on an NVIDIA GPU, but PyTorch will by default upload the model into main (CPU) memory since CUDA is not available.
+However, you will likely get better results using e.g. an Nvidia Jetson Orin Nano board.
+There should be no hard dependency on an NVIDIA GPU, but PyTorch will most likely by default upload the model into main (CPU) memory if CUDA is not available.
     :::

     ::: warning Warning: 4GB of memory not enough